Article Overview

 The difference between POST and PUT is that PUT requests are idempotent.
 That is, calling the same PUT request multiple times will always produce the same result.
 In contrast, calling a POST request repeatedly has the side effect of creating the same resource multiple times.

-In addition to selecting an HTTP Method the request can be configured with URL Parameters (7) and Headers (8).
-Query parameters are a way to pass information to an API in a flexible and simple manner.
+In addition to selecting an HTTP Method, the request can be configured with URL Parameters (7) and Headers (8).
+Query parameters are a way to pass information to an API flexibly and simply.
 They are added to the end of the API endpoint URL as a series of key-value pairs.
-Headers, provide additional information about the API request and response.
+Headers provide additional information about the API request and response.
 They are used to carry information such as the request method (GET, POST, PUT), the content type of the request payload, authentication information, and other metadata.

 Values can be: